liuyax0818/tdesign-mobile-vue-starter-community/docs/guide/instruction.md

-# Project Introduction {#instruction}
+# Introduction {#introduction}

 Tdesign Mobile Vue Starter Community is a pure frontend template based on the [TDesign Mobile Vue](https://tdesign.tencent.com/mobile-vue/overview) component library, developed with `Vue3`, `Vite`, and `TypeScript`.
 It includes five main modules: `Home`, `Message Center`, `Profile Center`, `Settings Center`, and `Login/Register`, and supports personalized theme configuration.

 ## Design Philosophy {#design-concept}

+This project does not use the [TDesign Starter](https://github.com/tencent/tdesign-vue-next-starter) structure.
+During the initial engineering phase, we referred to the directory design and some implementation ideas of [vue-pure-admin](https://github.com/pure-admin/vue-pure-admin) (with over `18k` GitHub stars), and made further innovations and optimizations based on that.

-The project adheres to the principles of **beginner-friendliness**, **high scalability**, and **sustainable maintenance**, aiming to provide developers with an easy-to-use, well-structured, and highly extensible template.
-We emphasize code standards and best practices, encourage community contributions, and continuously optimize the project architecture to ensure long-term usability and flexible adaptation to diverse business needs.
+We always adhere to the **principles of originality**, **beginner-friendliness**, **high scalability**, and **sustainable maintenance**, aiming to provide developers with a template that is easy to use, clearly structured, and convenient for secondary development.
+The project emphasizes code standards and best practices, encourages community collaboration, and continuously optimizes the architecture to ensure long-term usability and flexible adaptation to diverse business needs.

 > Some team members are perfectionists and cannot tolerate any `warning` or `error`.

 ::: tip Design Draft